Orion Star A325 Protocol

 - Wait for the value on the meter to stabilize and perform one of the following actions.
 Press the f2 (accept) key to accept the conductivity value.
 Or press the f3 (edit) key to access the popup number entry screen and manually enter the conductivity standard value expected at the measured temperature.

-- Press the f2 (next) key to proceed to the next standard and repeat steps 2 through 4 for the second conductivity standard (1413 μS/cm).
+- Proceed to the next standard and repeat for the second conductivity standard (1413 μS/cm).

 - Press the f3 (cal done) key to save and end the calibration.